 The Township is hereby divided into the following Zoning Districts with the stated purposes:

 AGRICULTURAL / RESIDENTIAL (AR-1) DISTRICT – Land with limited slopes or gently rolling and is best reserved for agriculture, forestry, and other rural purposes.
-Standards provide for relatively low density residential development with private and/or public water and sewage facilities.
+Standards provide for relatively low density residential development with private and/or public water and sewage facilities, or clustered development in the Overlay Conservation District (OCD).

 SPECIAL USE (S-1) DISTRICT – Land suitable for public, semipublic, Mobile Home Parks or institutional land uses with a focus on recreation, conservation and community facilities.